-- 1. During Tier 2, attendance will be taken by the homeroom teacher for those students who need to be present that day according to their assigned A/B schedule.
-Parents will be notified via automated attendance calls to verify when their child is absent. - 2.
-During Tier 2, students who are asynchronous will be marked present and are responsible for completion of their school work for that day.
-Teachers will monitor student work on asynchronous days.
-If students are not completing work on asynchronous days, parents will be notified and students will be marked absent. - 3.
-All students desiring to take off school for hunting or fishing shall have their parents complete the hunting /fishing permission form.
+1. Parents will be notified via automated attendance calls to verify when their child is absent.

+- 2. All students desiring to take off school for hunting or fishing shall have their parents complete the hunting /fishing permission form.
 These forms must be returned to the office, before going hunting or fishing for approval based on a good attendance record.
 Administrative approval allows a student to make up missed work.
 Parents and students are reminded that all absences for hunting or fishing are classified as unexcused or unlawful.
 Unlawful absences result in a First Notice issued to parents after three (3) days of unlawful absence.
-A fine may be imposed upon parents who have received a First Notice if the student has another unlawful absence. - 4.
-When a student has three unexcused absences, the student's parents/guardians will receive a letter indicating that they will be fined upon receipt of a fourth unexcused absence from school. - 5.
-When a student has accumulated 7 absences (excused and unexcused combined, excluding excuses from a licensed physician), the parents/guardians will be issued a "concern" letter. - 6.
-A maximum of ten (10) days of cumulative lawful absences verified by parental notification shall be permitted during a school year.
-Parents/guardians will be issued a medical requirement letter for absences beyond ten (10) days requiring an excuse from a licensed physician for each date of absence. - 7.
+A fine may be imposed upon parents who have received a First Notice if the student has another unlawful absence. - 3.
+When a student has three unexcused absences, the student's parents/guardians will receive a letter indicating that they will be fined upon receipt of a fourth unexcused absence from school. - 4.
+When a student has accumulated 10 absences (excused and unexcused combined, excluding excuses from a licensed physician), the parents/guardians will be issued a "concern" letter. - 5.
+A maximum of thirteen (13) days of cumulative lawful absences verified by parental notification shall be permitted during a school year.
+Parents/guardians will be issued a medical requirement letter for absences beyond ten (10) days requiring an excuse from a licensed physician for each date of absence. - 6.
 Any student who has been withdrawn from the Big Spring Middle School and fails to enroll in another district faces denial of credit should the student re-enroll.
 School days missed due to withdrawal are cumulative and need not be consecutive.
-School assignments and assessments missed during a withdrawal period may not be made up and will be assigned a zero in the calculation of a final grade. - 8.
-If students are not present in school on a particular day, they are not permitted to attend activities after school (i.e., dances, sporting events) that day, unless that absence is a direct result of the AA/BB Tier 2 schedule. (see page 18 for extra-curricular activities)
+School assignments and assessments missed during a withdrawal period may not be made up and will be assigned a zero in the calculation of a final grade.